Nandini2903/NEWS-WEBSITE/README.md

 ##### Running the Application Locally
 After installing dependencies and setting up the environment variables, start the development server: npm start
+The application will run at `http://localhost:3000/` by default.
+Open this URL in your browser to view the app.

+## CONFIGURATION
+#### Environment Variables
+This application requires an API key from the News API to function.
+Sign up at News API to get your API key and add it to the `.env` file as shown above.
+#### Additional Libraries
+->Axios: A promise-based HTTP client for making requests to the News API.
+Installation: npm install axios or yarn add axios ->dotenv: To load environment variables from a .env file into process.env.
+Installation: npm install dotenv or yarn add dotenv